Privacy Policy

 9. Communication of data

-The data may be communicated, where necessary, to hotels and accommodation providers, museums, monuments or nominative access points, logistics providers, restaurants in the event of dietary requirements, and authorities where there is a legal obligation to do so.
+The data may be disclosed, where necessary, to hotels and accommodation providers, museums, monuments or nominative access points, logistics providers, restaurants in the event of dietary requirements, technology providers supplying email, storage, automation and artificial intelligence services, and public authorities where there is a legal obligation to do so.

 We always apply the principle of minimum necessary access.